sstadick/extra-mojo/README.md

 ```

 ## Attribution
-- Much of the first draft of the File and Tensor code was taken from [here](https://github.com/MoSafi2/MojoFastTrim/tree/restructed), which has now moved [here](https://github.com/MoSafi2/BlazeSeq).
+- Much of the first draft of the File and Tensor code was taken from [here](https://github.com/MoSafi2/BlazeSeq).

 ---